yanan1116/EmbodiedEval/README.md

 Option 1: Run the simulator on your personal computer with a display (Windows/MacOS/Linux).
 No additional configuration is required.
 The subsequent installation and data download (approximately 20GB of space) will take place on your computer.

+<a name="Server"></a>
-[Option 2](#server): Run the simulator on a Linux server, which requires sudo access, up-to-date NVIDIA drivers, and running outside a Docker container.
+Option 2: Run the simulator on a Linux server, which requires sudo access, up-to-date NVIDIA drivers, and running outside a Docker container.
 Additional configurations are required as follows:

 <details>
   <summary>Additional configurations</summary>